 Robens class this Icefall Pro 600 as a 2-3 Season sleeping bag, but it should keep you warm when the needle drops below freezing.

 To me, this feels like a four-season sleeping bag.
 Both in looks with the amount of insulation and when using it.
 It's pretty warm :-)

 After getting the sleeping bag out of the stuff sack, the bag filled out straightaway.
 I was very impressed with how such a large insulated bag could fit in such a small pack.

 Another feature of this sleeping bag is the central zip instead of running down the side.

 This works very well and makes it easy to sit up in your sleeping bag with the zip slightly open to free your arms, but keep the rest of the sleeping bag in place.
-That is something that’s not easy to do with a side-zip sleeping bag.
+That is not easy to do with a side-zip sleeping bag.

 The sleeping bag is mummy-style with a hood.
-In addition to the expected drawstring around the hood, there is another inside the bag to pull insulation in around your shoulders to help keep more of your body heat inside the bag.
+In addition to the expected drawstring around the hood, there is another inside the bag to pull insulation around your shoulders to help keep more of your body heat inside the bag.

 The feet area is a box section with added insulation, so your feet won't feel cramped or cold.

 As well as the compression sack, the sleeping bag has a mesh sack.
 This is for storing the bag uncompressed at home.

 I found this a warm sleeping bag for a 2-3 season bag.